-quantum-computing software-security machine-learning
+software-security quantum-computing machine-learning AI

 Education: M.S. in Computer Science